Skip to content

 But what’s the difference between them?

-So that’s the main difference between California home appraisals and inspections.
-The appraiser focuses on the market value of the house.
-The inspector focuses on the condition of the property and all installed systems.
+This is the main difference between appraisals and inspections.
+In California, the home appraiser focuses on the market value of the house being purchased.
+An inspector, on the other hand, will evaluate the condition of the property including all installed systems.

 Lenders typically base the loan amount on the appraised value of the home, not on the asking price.
 That’s why the appraisal process is so important to both the buyer and the seller.
-It’s an important document that affects negotiations as well as the final outcome.
+It can affect negotiations as well as the final outcome.

-The key takeaway here is that California home appraisals focus on valuation, as opposed to the property condition.
+The main point here is that California home appraisals focus on valuation, as opposed to the property condition.

 Unlike the appraisal, the home inspection process does not determine the value.
 In fact, a home inspector will offer no insight as to the market value of the property being inspected.
 That’s not their job.